ast-grep/ast-grep.github.io/website/blog/tree-sitter-rust-rewrite.md

 had accumulated layers of overlapping optimizations, and soon the parser began segfaulting.
 I now had a speedup I could neither explain nor trust.
-So the mission changed: stop optimizing, delete the features this AI-first runtime did not need, and rewrite the remaining C-style Rust into code I could reason about.
+So the mission changed: stop optimizing, delete the features this AI-first runtime did not need, and **rewrite the remaining C-style Rust into code I could reason about.**

-Only after that cleanup did I return to performance.
+**Only after that cleanup did I return to performance**.
 Profiles and academic parser research led to two major changes: keep the common parser stack linear, and allocate syntax nodes from shared blocks of memory.
 That produced real parser gains—and then ast-grep became slower.
 The investigation had to expand